twinfoundation/wallet/apps/wallet-cli/docs/examples.md

 EXPLORER_URL="https://explorer.iota.org/iota-testnet/"
 ```

-For IOTA Rebased you can use the following configuration:
+For IOTA you can use the following configuration:

 ```shell
 NODE_URL="https://api.testnet.iota.cafe"